Hamiltonian Floer theory on surfaces: Capped braids and homological linking

-\begin{defn} $\hat{X} \in \kCapBraid{\Sigma}$ is \textbf{unlinked} if $\hat{X} \simeq_0 \hat{0}$.
-An unordered capped braid $[\hat{X}]$ is unlinked if some (hence every) ordered representative is unlinked.
-The notion of linkedness for a capped braid or for a pair of capped braids is defined as in the case of braids. \end{defn}
+\begin{definition} $\hat{X} \in \kCapBraid{\Sigma}$ is \textbf{unlinked} if $\hat{X} \simeq_0 \hat{0}$.
+An ordered capped braid is \textbf{linked} if it is not unlinked.
+An unordered capped braid is unlinked (resp. linked) if some, hence every, ordered representative is unlinked (resp. linked). \end{definition}

+\begin{definition} $\hat{X} \in \kCapBraid{\Sigma}$ is said to be \textbf{positive} (resp. \textbf{negative}) if there exists a positive $0$-cobordism from some, hence any, trivial capped braid $\hat{0}$ to $\hat{X}$.
+An unordered capped braid is positive (resp. negative) if some, hence every, ordered representative is positive (resp. negative). \end{definition}